Payment card interchange fee and merchant discount antitrust litigation: Claims

-Plaintiffs allege that Visa, Mastercard, and other major credit card issuers engaged in a conspiracy to fix interchange fees, also known as swipe fees, that are charged to merchants for the privilege of accepting payment cards, at artificially high levels.
-In their complaint, the plaintiffs also alleged that the defendants unfairly interfere with merchants from encouraging customers to use less expensive forms of payment such as lower-cost cards, cash and checks.
+Plaintiffs alleged that Visa, Mastercard, and other major credit card issuers engaged in a conspiracy to fix interchange fees, also known as swipe fees, that are charged to merchants for the privilege of accepting payment cards, at artificially high levels.
+The plaintiffs also alleged that the defendants unfairly interfere with merchants from encouraging customers to use less expensive forms of payment such as lower-cost cards, cash and checks.

 Settlement

 On November 27, 2012, United States District Judge John Gleeson entered an order granting preliminary approval to a proposed settlement.
-Speaking of the settlement Gleeson said, “I don’t mean to suggest for a moment that there are not a number of issues that are going to require significant scrutiny.
-I’m not persuaded that the deficiencies are the obvious deficiencies that ought to derail preliminary approval.”
-Gleeson's approval was important because it allows the potential seven million or more members of the class to begin the process of opting in or out of the settlement.
+Speaking of the settlement, Gleeson said, "I don't mean to suggest for a moment that there are not a number of issues that are going to require significant scrutiny.
+I'm not persuaded that the deficiencies are the obvious deficiencies that ought to derail preliminary approval."
+Gleeson's approval was important because it allowed the potential seven million or more members of the class to begin the process of opting in or out of the settlement.